 Support the Indiana Wildlife Federation and Hoosier wildlife by purchasing and planting native plant species.
-Through a partnership with Cardno nursery, we sell high-quality, low-maintenance, and cost-effective nursery propagated native plants.
+Through a partnership with Stantec (formerly Cardno) nursery, we sell high-quality, low-maintenance, and cost-effective nursery propagated native plants.
 These species thrive in the soil, moisture, and weather of our region, making them the perfect addition to your garden no matter what the soil is like.

 Each kit contains 50 plugs.
 There are 10 species with 5 plugs of each species.

-Bare root stock comes in bundles of 25 whips 12-16 in. tall.
+Bare root stock comes in bundles of 25 whips.
+Size varies by species.

-PLEASE NOTE: IWF Native Plant Orders are only available to Indiana Residents.
+IWF Native Plant Orders are only available to Indiana residents.